Skip to content

 Every handler must implement the following parts of the [BaseOAuthHandler] interface:

-PROVIDER_NAME: ClassVar[str]
+PROVIDER_NAME: ClassVar[ProviderName]

 DEFAULT_SCOPES: ClassVar[list[str]] = []